Shaved Teeth for Veneers: Do They Need to Be Filed Down?

 Understanding Dental Veneers

-Teeth veneers are thin shells, usually made from porcelain or composite resin/ These veneers can dramatically enhance the appearance of one’s smile, addressing concerns like slightly crooked teeth, discolouration, or minor shape corrections.
-But before diving into the intricacies of teeth shaving, let’s explore the types of veneers available.
+Teeth veneers are thin shells, usually made from porcelain or composite resin, designed to enhance the appearance of your smile.
+They can address slightly crooked teeth, discolouration, or minor shape corrections.

 Porcelain Veneers: These are stain-resistant, custom porcelain shells crafted in a dental laboratory to fit over the existing natural teeth.
 They mimic the light-reflecting properties of real teeth, giving them a more natural look.